 - The appointment of a Company Secretary is mandatory for a Public Company and the qualification of the Company Secretary is specified.
 No such requirement is for a private company.

-- The name of Private Company limited by shares ends with Limited or LTD while a Public Company ends with Public Limited Company or PLC.
+- The name of a Private Company limited by shares ends with Limited or LTD while a Public Company ends with Public Limited Company or PLC.

 The key points of differences between a Private and Public Limited Liability Company have been highlighted above.
 These differences should act as a guide in deciding which type of business organization to form or incorporate in Nigeria.
 However, it is noteworthy to state most companies often begin as a Private Company in Nigeria; it is only after years of successful or profitable operations as Private Companies that some interested companies change their incorporation status to Public Companies, so as to open rooms for public investors or shareholders.